|b. Gelsa to Moe (closure)

-On the face 20' right of Roseland.
+On the face 20' right of the right-facing corner of Roseland.

 A heel hook makes the reach easier.